Art

 For the final year of A Level Art and Design, students work up until the end of term 2 on their ‘Personal investigation’ section of the qualification.
 Students build upon their personal investigation work started in year 12, creating a further development and outcome, exploring their own personal theme and interest.
 To support their practical work students also write an accompanying personal study essay exploring key artists, which have influenced their work.
 From February, students will be working on the ‘Externally set assignment’ sent from the exam board AQA, which is worth 40% of the qualification.
 Students select a starting point from the exam paper and select appropriate artists to study and investigate, which they will take inspiration from to develop their own ideas, designs and concepts.
 This practical and written investigation will culminate into a final outcome, which will be completed within a 15 hour exam/supervised period of time.

-BTEC National Extended Certificate in Art and Design
+BTEC National Extended Certificate in Art and Design and BTEC Foundation Diploma Art and Design

-Students who opt to take the BTEC Extended Certificate begin their studies in year 12.
-The Extended Certificate is a 2-year program of study and students will work towards completing their first coursework unit and first external exam unit within their first year.
-The first project theme is inspired by the ‘Dreams, visions and nightmares’ and includes unit 3 ‘The creative process’ and unit 12 ‘Fine Art materials, techniques and process’.
+Students who opt to take the BTEC begin their studies in year 12.
+Both the Extended Certificate and Foundation Diploma are a 2-year program of study and students will work towards completing coursework unit(s) and external exam unit(s) within their first year.
+The first project theme is inspired by the ‘Dreams, visions and nightmares’ and includes unit 3 ‘The creative process’ and unit 12 ‘Fine Art materials, techniques and process’, and for the Foundation Diploma students will also include unit 4 ‘Materials techniques and processes in Art and Design’ and unit 10 ‘3D techniques, materials and processes’.
 Students will research the title, along with a selection of artists.
 They experiment with textile techniques, analyse their own and others work to create a refined final piece and be able to justify decisions.
 The external exam students will be working towards is unit 2 ‘Critical and contextual studies in Art and Design’, within this unit students respond to research and experimentation producing a variety of ideas initially, refining down to one final design.

-For the second year of the Extended Certificate, students will work towards completing their second coursework unit and second external exam required for the qualification.
-Students will complete ‘Dreams, visions and nightmares’ project completing unit 3 ‘The creative process’ and unit 12 ‘Fine Art materials, techniques and process’.
+For the second year, students will work towards completing their coursework units and second external exam required for the qualification.
 Students respond to research and experimentation producing a variety of ideas initially, refining down to one final design.
 Students create a refined final piece informed by research and experimentation.
 Students will photograph and present all work in a digital portfolio with appropriate annotation.
 The final exam is unit 1 ‘Visual recording and communication, where students will prepare all outcomes for studio VA exhibition as part of portfolio development.

 Impact